National Wellness Institute Certified Wellness Practitioner (CWP) Designation

 With a certification in American Red Cross Wilderness First Aid students will be able to prevent, assess, and treat someone in need in a remote environment.
 Outdoor Programs offers an American Red Cross Wilderness First Aid certification and American Red Cross First Aid/CPR/AED certification.

 Students enrolled in the Outdoor Leadership Training Program (HWP 272 ST: Outdoor Leadership) earn both of these certifications.

-Wilderness First Aid certification is also available through off-campus resources: NOLS
+Wilderness First Aid certification is also available through the National Outdoor Leadership School (NOLS).

 Certified Health Education Specialist (CHES)